 Managing Your Savings And Debt

 No matter how close you are to retirement age, there are some steps you can take now to get your finances in order.
-Start paying down your credit card debt by putting as much money as you can into your lowest balance until it’s fully paid off.
+Start paying down your credit card debt by putting as much money as you can into your lowest balance until it’y paid off.
 Then, only use a credit card when you know you can pay off the balance in full.

 Another way to help you save money is to create a budget you can follow.
 Run the numbers to figure out how much money you need for mortgage or rent, monthly bills, groceries and gas, and other necessities.
-Then take what’s leftover and set aside a percentage for your savings account.
+Then take what’over and set aside a percentage for your savings account.
 Once you have a final figure, give yourself a daily, weekly, or monthly allowance, and this will help keep you on track.

 Tips For Saving And Growing Your Nest Egg